dreignier/playground-qZqn74B4/part12/statement.md

 }
 ```

 The difference is easy to understand when you express the code in "pseudo-synchronous code".
-You can use the promise's `catch` like a normal `catch`.
-And everything is simple to understand.
+You can use the promise's `catch` like a normal `catch` and everything is simple to understand.
 Keep in mind that a `then` callback can crash.
 It can throw an error (with an explicit throw or by trying to reach a property of a `null` variable).
 The `catch` method will also catch these crashes.
 Repeat to yourself: the promise's `catch` method is like a normal `catch`.